 PCA is the fourth largest producer of containerboard products in the United States and the third largest producer of uncoated freesheet paper in the United States, based on production capacity.
 We operate five containerboard mills, three paper mills, and 94 corrugated products manufacturing plants.
 Our containerboard mills produce linerboard and corrugating medium, which are papers primarily used in the production of corrugated products.
-Our corrugated products manufacturing plants produce a wide variety of corrugated packaging products, including conventional shipping containers used to protect and transport manufactured goods, multi-color boxes and displays with strong visual appeal that help to merchandise the packaging for meat, fresh fruit and vegetables, processed food, beverages, and other industrial and consumer products.
+Our corrugated products manufacturing plants produce a wide variety of corrugated packaging products, including conventional shipping containers used to protect and transport manufactured goods, multi-color boxes and displays with strong visual appeal that help to merchandise the packaged product in retail locations, and honeycomb protective packaging.
+In addition, we are a large producer of packaging for meat, fresh fruit and vegetables, processed food, beverages, and other industrial and consumer products.
 We also manufacture and sell white papers, including both commodity and specialty papers, which may have custom or specialized features such as colors, coatings, high brightness, and recycled content.
 We are headquartered in Lake Forest, Illinois and operate primarily in the United States.

 During 2016, we made two acquisitions in our corrugated products business: Tim-Bar Corporation ("TimBar") and Columbus Container, Inc. ("Columbus Container").
-On August 29, 2016, we acquired substantially all of the assets of TimBar, a large independent corrugated products producer with six corrugated products products new five-year term loan facility.
+On August 29, 2016, we acquired substantially all of the assets of TimBar, a large independent corrugated products producer with six corrugated products production facilities for a purchase price of \$386 million.
+To finance the acquisition, we borrowed \$385 million under a new five-year term loan facility.
 TimBar provides solutions to customers in the higher margin retail, industrial packaging and display and fulfillment markets with a focus on multi-color graphics and technical innovation.
-On November 30, 2016, we acquired substantially all of the assets of \$100 million.
+On November 30, 2016, we acquired substantially all of the assets of Columbus Container for a purchase price of \$100 million.
 Columbus Container is a full-service provider of corrugated packaging products, with a full-line corrugated products plant and warehousing facilities and other related operations located in Indiana and Illinois.
 We used available cash on hand to pay the purchase price.
 The operating results of TimBar and Columbus Container are included in our results and reported in the Packaging segment from and after the respective dates of acquisition.
 These acquisitions will accelerate the growth strategy and increase the containerboard integration level in our Packaging segment.